-How Do You Say Thank You In Vietnamese?
+How To Say Thank You In Vietnamese?

-Saying ‘cám ơn’ or ‘cảm ơn’ to say thank you in the Vietnamese language.
 ‘Cám’ or ‘cảm’ means to feel. ‘Ơn’ means favor.
 ‘Cám ơn’ or ‘cảm ơn’ can be literally translated as ‘to feel favor’.

 The two phrases have the same meaning but the tones of the words ‘cám’ and ‘cảm’ are different.
 While you should pronounce ‘cám’ with a high rising tone, ‘cảm’ should be spoken with a low rising tone.

-The phrases also mean ‘thanks’ in English.
+These phrases also mean ‘thanks’ in English.

 In the Vietnamese culture, people rarely say just ‘cám ơn’ or ‘cảm ơn’ because that sounds a bit too short.
 Also, if you say ‘cám ơn’, ‘cảm ơn’ to an elder person or to one who has a high social status, it can be considered rude or impolite.

-How Do You Say Thank You Politely?
+How Do You Politely Say Thank You In Vietnamese?

-Include Personal Pronouns
+Thank You In Vietnamese Formal: Include Personal Pronouns

 Vietnamese people usually include personal pronouns in their conversation.
 Which pronouns you should use depend on the gender, the age difference, and the relationship between you and the listener.
 To say ‘thank you’ politely, you can say as follows: